dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 ---

 ### Discriminated unions & pattern matching ###
-Discriminated unions is a concise and typesafe way to model sum types.
+Discriminated unions is a concise and type-safe way to model sum types.
 Its combination with pattern matching does give a look of a DSL in processing data.
 ```fsharp
 /// (from Chapter3/Account.Scala.fs)